The online Comment window has expired

 • Default_avatar

-Lisa Schottenfeld about 4 years ago
+Lisa Schottenfeld over 4 years ago

 I am an Oakland renter in D3, and STRONGLY urge the City Council to support the Tenant Protection Upgrades.
 I can see the ways in which so many of my neighbors are being pushed out of their homes by bad actor landlords who harass them illegally, don't allow them to add new roommates to the lease even when there is room for additional occupants, charge unreasonable late fees, etc. I am particularly concerned about the ways in which this is only making Oakland's gentrification and displacement crisis even worse.
 THANK YOU to Councilmembers Bas and Kalb and City Attorney Parker for supporting these important protections.
 I urge others to do so as well.